 But Jamie’s commitment to her community doesn’t end with rescuing dogs or providing services to homeless individuals, she also produces an annual Halloween Pet Festival, DOGtoberfest.
 Raising awareness of our cause and offering a fun and exciting pet gathering to our constituency.
 Showcasing over 30 animal related product vendors, Halloween themed rides and a viciously competitive Halloween pet costume contest.
 Making DOGtoberfest the must-attend event for October.

-In 2018 Rockstar Rescue’s hard work was rewarded again, being named a finalist for Rescue Organization of the Year by World Dog Expo.
-In 2019 Jamie herself was awarded a Phoenix Community Hero Award, and in 2020 Rockstar was nominated for the Phoenix Chamber of Commerce Community IMPACT Award.
+Over the years Rockstar Rescue’s hard work has been rewarded, being named a finalist for Rescue Organization of the Year by World Dog Expo, along with Jamie herself being awarded a Phoenix Community Hero Award, and in 2020 Rockstar was nominated for the Phoenix Chamber of Commerce Community IMPACT Award.

 Not only does Rockstar Rescue Rock, but we are determined to transform each and every dog from abused and neglected victim to “ROCKSTAR”!